-Students may show they have met the prerequisite/ corequisite requirements through one or more of the following
+Students may show they have met the prerequisite/corequisite requirements through one or more of the following:

 - Successful completion of the prerequisite course. - Appropriate placement score on the Yuba Community College District Placement Examination. - Official grade report or transcript from another college/ school showing successful completion of prerequisite. - Prerequisite challenge form approved.
-(Challenge forms are available from the office of the Dean of Student Development at the Yuba College Campus; at the Woodland Community College, Clear Lake Campus, and Beale Center, the forms are available from the site administrator.)

-Students may be dropped from a class for not having completed the prerequisite.
-Such action may also result in a student losing Financial Aid, Veteran's Benefits, etc., since the drop may result in the student's units falling below full-time/part-time status.
+(Challenge forms are available from the office of the Dean of Student Services at the Woodland Community College, Students may be dropped from a class for not having completed the prerequisite.
+Such action may also result in a student losing Financial Aid, Veteran's Benefits, etc., since the drop may result in the student's units falling below fulltime/part-time status.